 The 2011 Clothing Drive held on June 11 & 12 was a huge success.
 The Council along with the Parishioners of St. Elizabeth’s Parish filled a 48 ft tractor trailer from front to back with clothing, books, utensils, pots, pans and small appliances.
 This year’s beneficiary was once again the Society of St. Vincent de Paul in Philadelphia, PA.
 The Society of SVD called after getting the trailer back from us to express their thanks and amazement at how well stocked and the quality of the goods collected.
-The Society of SVD was in desperate need of household items such as utensil, pots and pans and our drive went a long way in helping.
+The Society of SVD was in desperate need of household items such as utensils, pots and pans and our drive went a long way in helping.
 About 20 Brothers helped with this year’s collection.
+Click here for pictures!

 St. Elizabeth 8th Grade Excellence in Religion Award

 Our council regularly sponsors the annual “Excellence in Religion Education” award given to the 8th Grade student of St. Elizabeth Education Center who demonstrates outstanding achievement in religious studies throughout the year.
 The 8th grade teachers and the Principle select the student and the award is given during the closing ceremony of the St Elizabeth school year.
 The winning student receives a certificate and a $50 check from the council.

 Elections were held at the June Meeting for the 2011-2012 Fraternal Year (Jul-Jun).
 Congratulations to the incoming Council officers: